-You can get a single license for one computer for $39.99 USD, a 2-computer license for $49.99, or a 5-computer license for $69.99 (Now you can get the iMazing app for 20% OFF, see the coupon section below).
+Now you can get the iMazing app for 20% OFF, see the coupon section below.
 Once you get a valid license and activate the full version of iMazing, you will have unlimited access to all its features.
 Additionally, you can reach out to their 7×24 customer support.

 iMazing also offers upgrade discounts, and 30% educational discounts for students and professors.
 If you want to use the app for an enterprise-sized business, larger licenses are available for up to 300 computers.
 You can also contact them if there’s no plan that fits you perfectly.

 NEW UPDATE: The DigiDNA team is now offering SoftwareHow readers an exclusive 20% discount for the iMazing app.
 Just click this link and you’ll be directed to iMazing Store, where the pricing of all licenses will be automatically cut by 20% and you could save up to $14 USD.